Volunteers come in all different shapes and sizes – and species!

 Harry the Labrador has become a firm, furry favourite among seniors at Willowbrooke aged care residence in Upper Ferntree Gully since he began visiting with his owner, Raelene Olsen, around six months ago.

-December 5 is International Volunteer Day.
-Non-profit organisation Villa Maria Catholic Homes (VMCH) is lucky enough to have the support of more than 630 volunteers who donate their time and talents to brighten the lives of the older people, children and adults with disabilities, their families and carers.
+Villa Maria Catholic Homes (VMCH) is lucky enough to have the support of more than 630 volunteers who donate their time and talents to brighten the lives of the older people, children and adults with disabilities, their families and carers.

 Raelene, who is a long-time volunteer of the not-for-profit organisation, says the response from residents towards eight-year-old Harry has been “fantastic”.